joefazz/Fazz.Dev/posts/new-tricks.md

 Long time readers will know that this blog lived under a different domain and a different stack.
 When I first decided that I wanted to try doing a blog I was all in on React Native.
 It was my full time job, I had a [side project I was working on until 2am every night on](/projects/flatmates) and I wanted to start going a bit deeper into the world wide web aspect of React so I thought a Gatsby blog would be a good place to start.

 Here I am now almost a year later (10 months to be exact) and I'm a full time web developer after finishing my degree in Computer Science.
-I don't work with React anymore, although I still like it a lot [see here](https://github.com/joefazz/codexe), I work with Angular every day now which is an entertaining turn of events if you think about it for long enough which I try not to.
-Seeing as I've accidently ended up working with React, Vue.js and Angular I thought to myself.
+I don't work with React anymore, although I still like it a lot [see here](https://github.com/joefazz/codexe), I work with Angular every day now which is an entertaining turn of events if you think about it for long enough, which I try not to.
+Seeing as I've accidently ended up working with React, Vue.js and Angular I thought to myself...

 > Why stop there?!